Nytra/ResoniteScrollableFieldEditors/README.md

 # ScrollableFieldEditors

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows clicking into value fields and then scrolling to increase or decrease the value by a configurable speed.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows clicking into inspector fields and then scrolling to increase or decrease the value by a configurable speed.

 Works in desktop mode and VR.